When a Not-at-Fault Claim Can Raise Your Insurance Costs

 Thankfully, no one is hurt, but your vehicle certainly is.
 You have good car insurance and know that you’re not at fault, so you carefully document the damage, exchange information with the other driver, and file a police report.
 Sounds good.

 Then, you tell a friend about the accident and that friend cautions you to think twice about filing a claim with your car insurance because the company could jack up your insurance rate.
 Is that true?

 Yes, it is, even though the other driver's insurance should cover the costs of repairing your vehicle.
 Some insurers will not increase your rate in this scenario.
 If yours does, it may be time to shop around for a new insurer.

 The Good News

-In most U.S. states, not-at-fault claims are filed against the at-fault vehicle insurance policy (MI residents check here).
-If you are able to file against the at-fault party, you really do not need to worry about your rates going up.
-If you do need to file against your own policy, many insurance carriers still do not surcharge for not-at-fault claims.
-Potentially you could see a surcharge if you file three or more of them within a three-year period.
+In almost all U.S. states, not-at-fault claims are filed against the at-fault vehicle owner's insurance policy (MI residents check here).
+If you are able to file against the at-fault party, you are less likely to see an increase in your insurance bill.

 The Bad News

 What You Can Do About It

 If you file a not-at-fault claim and your insurance carrier raises your rate, it would probably be in your best interests to start shopping for a new carrier.
 New charges are applied on your insurance renewal date, so you should have some time between filing and actually paying for the surcharge.